Why AI isn't making complex software quotes 60% cheaper

 Quality assurance is even more resistant.
 AI can generate unit tests, but real-world QA involves understanding user workflows, simulating production load, catching security vulnerabilities that only appear at scale, and navigating the endless "it works on my machine" conversations.
 The rise of AI-generated code has actually increased the importance of rigorous review, one 2026 analysis called it the "2026 Quality Tax," with teams spending more time debugging AI output than they saved in writing it.

-Until we have reliable agentic systems that can handle end-to-end planning, architecture, testing, and deployment with minimal human oversight (still 2-4 years away for complex projects), the 80% remains the 80%.
+Until we have reliable agentic systems that can handle end-to-end planning, architecture, testing, and deployment with minimal human oversight (still not reliable enough for most complex production projects without senior human oversight), [8] the 80% remains the 80%.

 Let's cut through the noise with real 2026 data: